Labelled well-quasi-order for permutation classes: Introduction

 \section{Introduction}

-A prominent theme of the past 80 years \footnote{Our figure of 80 years dates the study of well-quasi-order to Wagner~\cite{wagner:uber-eine-eigen:}.} of combinatorics research has been the study of well-quasi-order (although as Kruskal laments in \cite{kruskal:the-theory-of-w:}, the property is known by a mishmash of names).
-Suppose we have a universe of finite combinatorial objects and a notion of embedding one object into another that is at least reflexive and transitive, that is, the notion of embedding forms a \emph{quasi-order} (in our situation the order is also antisymmetric, so it in fact forms a \emph{partial order} \footnote{A well-quasi-ordered partial order is sometimes called a \emph{partially well-ordered} or \emph{well-partially-ordered} set, or it is simply called a \emph{partial well-order}.
+A prominent theme of the past 85 years \footnote{Our figure of 85 years dates the study of well-quasi-order to Wagner~\cite{wagner:uber-eine-eigen:}.} of combinatorics research has been the study of well-quasi-order (although as Kruskal laments in \cite{kruskal:the-theory-of-w:}, the property goes by a mishmash of names).
+Suppose we have a universe of finite combinatorial objects and a notion of embedding one object into another that is at least reflexive and transitive, that is, the notion of embedding forms a \emph{quasi-order} (in this paper the order is also generally antisymmetric, so it in fact forms a \emph{partial order} \footnote{A well-quasi-ordered partial order is sometimes called a \emph{partially-well-ordered} or \emph{well-partially-ordered} set, or it is simply called a \emph{partial well order}.
 In particular, these terms are used in some of the early work on well-quasi-order in the permutation patterns context.
 We tend to agree with Kruskal's sentiment from~\cite[p.~298]{kruskal:the-theory-of-w:}, where he wrote that ``at the casual level it is easier to work with [partial orders] than [quasi-orders], but in advanced work the reverse is true.''}).
-Assuming that this notion of embedding does not permit infinite strictly descending chains (as is usually the case for orders on finite combinatorial objects), it is \emph{well-quasi-ordered} (abbreviated \emph{wqo}, and written \emph{belordonn\'e} in French) if it does not contain an infinite antichain---that is, there is no infinite subset of pairwise incomparable objects (this is but one of several ways to define wqo; some others are presented in Section~\ref{subsec-wqo}).
+Assuming that this notion of embedding does not permit infinite strictly descending chains (as is usually the case for orders on finite combinatorial objects), it is \emph{well-quasi-ordered} (abbreviated \emph{wqo}, and written \emph{belordonn\'e} in French) if it does not contain an infinite antichain---that is, there is no infinite subset of pairwise incomparable objects.
+(This is but one of several ways to define wqo; others are presented in Section~\ref{subsec-wqo}.)

 Three of the most celebrated results in combinatorics---Higman's lemma~\cite{higman:ordering-by-div:}, Kruskal's tree theorem~\cite{kruskal:well-quasi-orde:}, and Robertson and Seymour's graph minor theorem~\cite{robertson:graph-minors-i-xx:}---establish that certain notions of embedding constitute well-quasi-orders.
 For further background on well-quasi-order in general we refer the reader to the excellent panoramas provided by the recent surveys of Cherlin~\cite{cherlin:forbidden-subst:} and Huczynska and Ru\v{s}kuc~\cite{huczynska:well-quasi-orde:}.
 It should be noted that well-quasi-order also has significant applications to algorithmic questions, in particular questions about fixed-parameter tractability, for which the reader is referred to the book of Downey and Fellows~\cite[Part IV]{downey:fundamentals-of:}.